ThunderFly-aerospace/TFSIK01/README.md

 As you can see the antenna kit contains two asymmetrically mounted antenna.
 The antenna is tightened in position by SMA connectors.
 The optimal position depends on your exact setup, but generally, the antennae should be orthogonal to each other due to their "donut" radiation patterns.
 The whole setup of TFSIK01 with the antenna kit should be mounted on by pair of screws in the holes of the antenna kit.

-## The TFSIK main features
+## The TFSIK features

-   * Very small size
+   * Small size and Lightweight (under 20 grams without antenna)
    * Automatic antenna switching
-   * Lightweight (under 20 grams without antenna)
    * Transparent serial link
    * Air data rates up to 250kbps
    * MAVLink protocol framing and status reporting
    * Frequency-hopping spread spectrum (FHSS)
    * Adaptive time division multiplexing (TDM)
    * Support for listening before talk (LBT) and Adaptive Frequency Agility (AFA)
-   * Configurable duty cycle
-   * Built-in error correcting code (can correct up to 25% of data bit errors)
    * Demonstrated range of several kilometers with a small whip antenna
    * [Open source firmware]((https://github.com/ThunderFly-aerospace/SiK))
      * AT commands for local radio configuration
      * RT commands for remote radio configuration
      * Supported protocol: MAVLink 2
+     * Configurable duty cycle
+     * Built-in error correcting code (can correct up to 25% of data bit errors)
    * Supported bands: 433MHz, 868 MHz.
 (Other frequencies are available upon request)
    * Interface: Pixhawk compatible JST-GH UART link
-   * Power: +5V 500 mA.
-   * Mass: 18g (Including the housing)
-   * Dimensions: 55x10x35 mm (housing dimensions)

  ## Advanced technologies used